stormliucong/react-d3-ai-human-cost-effective-analysis/README.md

-# Interactive Tree Structure Visualization
+# AI-human collaboration cost analysis

-This React program aims to develop an interactive tree-structure visualization.
+This React program aims to develop an interactive tree-structure visualization for decision makings.
 The program supports the use of external libraries if available.

 ## Node Types

 There are five types of nodes in the tree:

 1. **Start Node**: Unique in the graph.
+It is a special type of decision node.
-2. **Decision Nodes**: Attributes include [id, name].
+2. **Decision Nodes**: Attributes include *name, expected_cost*.
-3. **Action Nodes**: Attributes include [id, action_name, cost, probability].
+3. **Action Nodes**: Attributes include *name, probability, cost, expected_cost*.
-4. **Outcome Nodes**: Attributes include [id, name, cost, probability].
+4. **Outcome Nodes**: Attributes include *name, probability, cost, expected_cost*.
 5. **Exit Nodes**: No specific attributes.
+It is a special type of action node.

 ## Graph Building Options